 The beautiful black and white drawings in my edition were made by Arnie Fenner and really enhance the story, so it’s worth searching for an illustrated edition.

 Kim Stanley Robinson is a master writer.
-I can understand some readers not liking this novella, it will not be everyone’s cup of tea.
-But if you like Gene Wolfe, or some of KSR’s other novels and want to discover an entirely different side of his, please give it a try.
+I can understand some readers not liking this, it won’t be everyone’s cup of tea.
+But if you like Gene Wolfe and want to discover an entirely different side of KSR, please give it a try.
 It really is a short, sharp shock.